Proto-Siouan language: Consonants

 The language contained two consonants known as "funny w" and "funny r", written as *W and *R, respectively.
-While these consonants are thought to have been similar to *w and *r, their reflexes in attested Siouan languages are distinct; while the outcomes of *w and *r remained resonants in the descendant languages, *W and *R typically develop into obstruents or resonant–stop clusters.
+While these consonants are thought to have been similar to *w and *r, their reflexes in attested Siouan languages are distinct; while the outcomes of *w and *r remained sonorant in the descendant languages, *W and *R typically develop into obstruents or sonorant–stop clusters.
 Evidence suggests that *W may have been the result of a geminated *w, typically crossing a morpheme boundary, or more rarely when *w is abutting a laryngeal consonant.
-The origin of the *R phoneme is less clear, though it may represent a clustering with a laryngeal or some other consonant; *r tends towards similar reflexes when in clusters such as *wr, *sr, and *šr.
-Similarly, Mandan evidence supports that a rhotic–glottal stop cluster may have led to this outcome.
-Linguists have attempted to remove these phonemes from the roster, though without a clear origin they have remained a part of the historical analysis.
+The origin of the *R phoneme is less clear, though it may represent *r clustering with a laryngeal or some other consonant; *r tends towards similar reflexes when in clusters such as *wr, *sr, and *šr.
+Similarly, Mandan evidence supports that a rhotic–glottal stop cluster may have led to *R. Linguists have attempted to remove these phonemes from the inventory, though none have been successful.
 More recently, scholars such as Juliette Blevins have argued that the voiced stops and may be better representations of "funny w" and "funny r", respectively.
-This analysis argues that the behavior of these sounds in clusters – progressive assimilation causing the voiced consonant to voice the following voiceless one – is more typologically common than the inverse.
-This theory also helps to explain some of the phonological properties found in Lakota.